Flexible Benefits vs Fixed Benefits: What African Companies Should Know Before Choosing

 Hybrid Approaches That Work

 Many of the best African benefits programmes use a hybrid model: a core fixed layer that every employee receives (health, basic meal, transport) plus a flexible budget on top that employees can allocate to their preferred categories.
 This ensures everyone gets foundational support while respecting individual priorities for the discretionary portion.
+For more on this, see our piece on What Gen Z African Employees Actually Want From Their Benefits Package.

 The Technology Requirement